workflowhub-eu/about/Workflow-RO-Crate/1.1-DRAFT/index.md

 If  _Main Workflow Diagram_ is present, the _Main Workflow_ MUST refer to it via `image`.

+### Main Workflow Steps

+Individual steps of the _Main Workflow_ MAY be described in the crate, in addition to the description of the workflow as a whole.
+Each step MUST be represented as a `HowToStep`, and the workflow MUST reference any `HowToStep` instances that represent its steps via `step`.
+Each `HowToStep` instance MAY indicate its position in the execution order via `position`.
+In addition to `File`, `SoftwareSourceCode` and `ComputationalWorkflow`, a workflow that points to step metadata via `step` MUST have a type of `HowTo`.

 ### Crate

 The _Crate_ MUST specify a `license`.
 The license is assumed to apply to any content of the crate, unless overriden by `license` on individual `File` entities.